erincatto/box2d/docs/simulation.md

 Boolean to allow collision between two connected bodies.

 Many joint definitions require that you provide some geometric data.
-Often a joint will be defined by anchor points.
-These are points fixed in the attached bodies.
-Box2D requires these points to be specified in local coordinates.
+A joint is defined by two local frames, one fixed in each attached body (`base.localFrameA` and `base.localFrameB`).
+The frame origin is the anchor point and the frame rotation orients the joint axis or reference angle.
+Box2D requires these frames to be specified in local coordinates.
 This way the joint can be specified even when the current body transforms violate the joint constraint.
-Additionally, some joint definitions need a reference angle between the bodies.
-This may be necessary to constrain rotation correctly.

 The rest of the joint definition data depends on the joint type.
 I cover these below.

 ### Joint Lifetime

 Joints are created using creation functions supplied for each joint type.
 They are destroyed with a shared function.
 All joint types share a single id type `b2JointId`.